rgwch/elexis-ungrad/README.md

 # Elexis-Ungrad 2026

-**Important**: For users in Switzerland, update is required to be able to use the new Tardoc Tariff. or update instructions, see [here](https://www.elexis.ch/ungrad/reference/upgrade2026/)
+**Important**: For users in Switzerland, update is required to be able to use the new Tardoc Tariff.
+For update instructions, see [here](https://www.elexis.ch/ungrad/reference/upgrade2026/)

 **Note**: Beginning with this branch The Elexis Ungrad plugins are built against Branch 3.13 of elexis-3-core and elexis-3-base and require Java 21.